car blog, a blog about cars

 Level 3: The Polyethylene Standard Level 2: The Canvas Standard Level 1: The Iron Bar Standard

-Analogy: Like a 12 year old Ford Escort, a night at a hostel or dinner at McDonalds
+Analogy: Like a 20 year-old Ford Escort, a night at a hostel or dinner at McDonalds

 Analogy: Like a rusty bicycle, a night in a tent or dinner at a soup kitchen (or Hardee's)

-Cost: Free = For U.S. citizens with neither money nor insurance.
-Basic medical procedures, emergency care and palliative care provided. (aka - Indigents-R-Us)
+Cost: Free - For U.S. citizens with neither money nor insurance.
+Basic medical procedures, simple emergency care and palliative care provided. (aka - Indigents-R-Us)

-Cost: Free = For criminals.
+Cost: Free - For criminals.
 Or non-U.S. citizens with no money or insurance.
 Life-saving treatment may be available if we're not too busy.
-Otherwise, palliative care only.
+Otherwise, first aid and palliative care only.

-PS: John Derbyshire sums things up succinctly, if a bit bluntly: "The entire problem with healthcare is that it's a risk-reward curve.
+PS: John Derbyshire summed things up succinctly, if a bit bluntly: "The entire problem with healthcare is that it's a risk-reward curve.
 How far do you want to (or: can afford to) let people go along the curve?
-About 95 percent of the healthcare that people need can perfectly well be supplied by nursing assistants with a couple of years' training, or Third World providers like the ones I discussed."
+About 95% of the healthcare that people need can perfectly well be supplied by nursing assistants with a couple of years' training, or Third World providers like the ones I discussed."

 Disclaimer